Cats in the neighbourhood

-Cats do wander onto neighbouring properties and may cause a nuisance to others.
+Cats can wander onto neighbouring properties and may cause a nuisance to others.

 Cats on your property